carthisspace/open-lovable/carthis.md

 *   **Real-time Code Application & Preview**: AI-generated code is applied to a live sandbox environment, and the results are immediately visible in a preview window, allowing for rapid iteration.
 *   **Automated Error Detection and Remediation**: The AI monitors the sandbox for build and runtime errors (specifically Vite errors) and can use this information to self-correct or suggest fixes.
 *   **Contextual Understanding via Web Scraping**: The AI can scrape web pages or screenshots to gather additional context, enabling it to generate more accurate and relevant code (e.g., understanding a UI design from an image).
 *   **Automated Package Management**: The AI can detect missing dependencies and automatically install necessary packages within the sandbox to ensure the generated code runs correctly.
+This capability now includes advanced error handling for `pnpm-lock.yaml` inconsistencies, allowing the AI to self-correct and update the lockfile when needed, ensuring a consistent and runnable environment.
 *   **Interactive Sandbox Interaction**: The AI can execute commands, read files, and write files within the sandboxed environment, mimicking a developer's interaction with a terminal and file system.
 *   **Project Planning and Scaffolding**: While not explicitly detailed, the ability to "build React apps instantly" implies that the AI can assist with initial project setup and structure based on high-level requirements.
 ```